Divorce in Singapore

 Preparing for Divorce

-An uncontested divorce is one where a divorcing couple has reached a divorce settlement on all aspects of the divorce before applying to the Court for their divorce court order.
+An uncontested divorce is one where a divorcing couple has reached a divorce settlement on all aspects of the divorce before applying to the Court for their divorce court order, this is known as the simplified track.
 This allows divorcing couples to avoid a prolonged court process, saving considerably on time and legal fees.
 The settlement would include all ancillary matters such as the division of matrimonial assets, and any child care & control matters.

 Some couples are able to reach a settlement quite easily as they may have adult children, or may not have any jointly owned matrimonial assets to divide.
 For such couples, it is possible for them to “DIY” their divorce by having one spouse prepare all the divorce court papers and the other to sign in agreement for filing in court, without the need for lawyers.
 However, it is also not uncommon for one spouse to appoint a lawyer to prepare the divorce papers for the other spouse to sign, so they do not need to attend court hearings – the appointed lawyer will do so for them.